Ramji Raghavan: Career

+Social work

-In 1998, Ramji left his commercial career in banking and finance to create Agastya International Foundation, which has reached creative hands-on science education to over 15 million underprivileged children and 250,000 government school teachers across India.
-Under Ramji Agastya has pioneered many educational innovations at scale, including mobile science labs, lab-on-a-bike and peer-to-peer learning via mega science fairs for underprivileged children.
+In 1998, Ramji left his commercial career in banking and finance to create Agastya International Foundation, to provide science, math, art and design thinking education to over 30 million underprivileged children and 250,000 government school teachers across India.
+During his tenure, Agastya has pioneered many educational innovations at scale, including mobile science labs, lab-on-a-bike and peer-to-peer learning via mega science fairs for underprivileged children.
 Agastya's 172-acre campus creativity lab houses over fifteen experiential science, art and innovation centers, including the Ramanujan Math Park.
-In the late 1980s, Ramji met Janaki Ammal, wife of the mathematical genius, Srinivasa Ramanujan in Triplicane, Madras.
+In the late 1980s, Ramji met Janaki Ammal, wife of the mathematician, Srinivasa Ramanujan in Triplicane, Madras.
 In a blog appearing in a TIFR journal, Ramji mentions Mrs. Ramanujan telling him, "no one remembers my husband anymore".
 More than a decade later, a bust of Ramanujan was installed in the Agastya campus creativity lab.
-Agastya gifted identical busts to the Institute of Mathematical Sciences, Cambridge University, the Indian Institute of Science, Bangalore, TIFR’s Institute of Applicable Mathematics, Bangalore, the Indian Institute of Technology, Madras and MIT, USA.
+Agastya gifted identical busts to the Institute of Mathematical Sciences, Cambridge University, the Indian Institute of Science, Bangalore, TIFR’s Institute of Applicable Mathematics, Bangalore, the Indian Institute of Technology, Madras, MIT, and Stanford, USA.
+His daughter, Jeena Raghavan's painting of math genius Ramanujan, was purchased by Devesh Mody of Texas and gifted to Stanford.

-Agastya’s hands-on physical activity came to a standstill during most of 2020 as schools in India closed down because of COVID-19.
-Philanthropic donations, including corporate CSR contributions, fell substantially.
-Agastya was forced to cut down expenses while it continued to retain most of its employees.
-For those underprivileged children and schoolteachers who had digital access Agastya introduced online learning with a home activity lab leading to a new Agastya 2025 vision based on blended “phygital” learning.
-Agastya’s response to the Covid crisis led to Prof. Phanish Puranam of INSEAD and Iulia Strate of Skills for Mars interviewing Ramji for its series on ‘building resilience.’
+With support from the government of Andhra Pradesh, Ramji and his colleagues established a 172-acre campus creativity lab near Bangalore.
+In 2007 Agastya signed a MoU with stock market investor Rakesh Jhunjhunwala, which helped Agastya to scale its outreach activity and build its creative campus.
+In 2010 the Government of Karnataka signed a MoU with Agastya International Foundation to establish an ecosystem for hands-on science education in the state.
+Wisdom of Agastya, an illustrated book authored by Vasant Nayak and Shay Taylor of the MurthyNayak Foundation in Baltimore, USA, chronicles Ramji and his team's journey between 1999 and 2014 in building Agastya International Foundation.

 In March 2021 Agastya announced the creation of Navam Innovation Foundation in partnership with the Pravaha Foundation of Hyderabad.